Bobby Butler (ice hockey): Professional

-On June 14, 2013 he was traded to the Florida Panthers in exchange for T.J.
+On June 14, 2013, he was traded to the Florida Panthers in exchange for T.J.
 Brennan.

 On July 15, 2015, Butler signed his first contract abroad in agreeing to a two-year contract with Swedish club, Modo Hockey of the SHL.
 However, he parted ways with Modo after one year and then headed to Medveščak Zagreb of the Kontinental Hockey League (KHL), where he started the 2016-17 campaign.
 In December 2016, after having played in 37 games (six goals, ten assists) for Zagreb, he transferred to fellow KHL outfit Torpedo Nizhny Novgorod.

 As a free agent in the following off-season, Butler returned to North America and opted to sign a one-year AHL contract with the Milwaukee Admirals on August 10, 2017.
 In the 2017–18 season, Butler led the Admirals with 24 goals and finished second with 45 points through 62 games.

 He continued his career in the AHL following the conclusion of the season, signing a one-year contract with the Hartford Wolf Pack, affiliate of the New York Rangers, on July 2, 2018.

-During his coaching tenure, Butler opted to return to the professional circuit, initially playing a one off appearance with the Worcester Railers of the ECHL on January 2, 2022, earning first-star honours with three points in a 5-3 victory over the Reading Royals.
+During his coaching tenure, Butler opted to return to the professional circuit, initially playing a one-off appearance with the Worcester Railers of the ECHL on January 2, 2022, earning first-star honours with three points in a 5–3 victory over the Reading Royals.
 On January 21, 2022, Butler opted to sign a contract for the remainder of the season with the Railers, finishing with 16 points through 20 games.

+Following two years with the Railers, appearing as captain in his second season, Bulter announced his retirement from professional hockey on August 16, 2023.

 Coaching career

-While in his final two seasons within the AHL, Butler transitioned to coaching in originally performing as the Director of player development with the Boston Junior Bruins from 2017–2019.
-He ceased his professional career from 2019–2022, performing as the Director of Hockey Operations for the Worcester Jr. Railers and as a NCAA volunteer assistant coach with the Holy Cross.
+While in his final two seasons within the AHL, Butler transitioned to coaching in originally performing as the Director of player development with the Boston Junior Bruins from 2017 to 2019.
+He ceased his professional career from 2019 to 2022, performing as the Director of Hockey Operations for the Worcester Jr. Railers and as an NCAA volunteer assistant coach with the Holy Cross.